L2G/timezone-ii/README.md

 }
 ```

-The timezone-ii::default recipe will automatically select one of the other
+The `timezone-ii::default` recipe will first install or upgrade the IANA/Olson
+timezone database package for your OS (`timezone-data` on Gentoo, `tzdata` on
-recipes according to your node's platform:
+all others).
+Then it will call one of the following recipes according to your
+node's platform:

-* timezone-ii::debian
+* `timezone-ii::debian`
-* timezone-ii::fedora
+* `timezone-ii::fedora`
-* timezone-ii::linux-generic
+* `timezone-ii::linux-generic`

 Contributing
 ------------